syloko/zero_day/README.md

-# zero_day
-This is my first repository as a full-stack engineer
+This is a vagrant project
+In this project I do the following tasks:
+1 create a directory called zero_day
+2 add a markdown